kianzohoury/auralflow/README.md

 signals (often called *stems*) that make up a full signal (often called the *mixture*).

-Many techniques in deep learning are currently and have been successfully carried out, but some techniques go beyond the scope of deep learning, involving techniques in digital signal processing.
-The purpose of this package is to abstract away those components and enable users and developers a friendly way of constructing and interacting with ML models in the audio domain.

-A more detailed overview on music source separation, the mathematics and the implementation of the models in this package can be found in the official documentation.
+While source separation models involving deep learning are no harder to understand than image segmentation models, there are some aspects related to digital signal processing (i.e. fourier transform, complex values, phase estimation, filtering, etc.) that go beyond the scope of deep learning.
+Thus, the purpose of this package is to abstract away some of those processes in order to enable faster model development time and reduce barriers to entry.

+Supplementary information regarding the mathematics behind music source separation is available in the documentation for those interested.
 ## Models